Mars Lander 2007... Phoenix dropping onto Mars' North Pole SERIES OF MARS SCOUTING MISSIONS »

 views: 1 2 3 4 5

 Icy abundance.
-The Mars Odyssey spacecraft now orbiting above the Red Planet spotted evidence in 2002 of the large ice reservoir very near the surface of the artic region.
-Phoenix would follow up by landing on the surface and carrying out the first ever sub-surface analysis of ice-bearing materials on another planet.
+The Mars Odyssey spacecraft orbiting above the Red Planet spotted evidence in 2002 of the large ice reservoir very near the surface of the artic region.
+Phoenix is following up on the Odyssey discovery by looking beneath the surface of the Red Planet.

 - measures volatiles, such as water and organic molecules